Meeting your Atlantic GMAT Tutor Online - What you need to know about Online GMAT Tutoring

-If you're looking for a GMAT tutor online you've come to the right place!
 Here at Atlantic we've been refining our online GMAT tutoring system since 2013 and a great majority of our GMAT tutoring students in the past 5 years have worked with us online for their GMAT prep.
-Yes, we're based in NYC and still have a ton of New York GMAT clients but our student's schedules are demanding and about 1/3 of our clients travel for work so online GMAT tutoring provides a fantastic option, especially as video conference software and cloud computing have become more mature.
+Yes, we're based in NYC and still have a ton of New York GMAT clients but our student's schedules are demanding and about 1/3 of our clients travel for work so meeting their tutor online is essential.
+Online GMAT tutoring provides a fantastic option, especially as video conference software and cloud computing have become more mature.

 What's needed to meet my GMAT tutor online?